youngguncho/pytorch-CycleGAN-and-pix2pix/README.md

 # CycleGAN and pix2pix in PyTorch

-This is our PyTorch implementation for both unpaired and paired image-to-image translation.
-It is still under active development.
+This is our ongoing PyTorch implementation for both unpaired and paired image-to-image translation.

-The code was written by [Jun-Yan Zhu](https://github.com/junyanz) and [Taesung Park](https://github.com/taesung89), and supported by [Tongzhou Wang](https://ssnl.github.io/).
+The code was written by [Jun-Yan Zhu](https://github.com/junyanz) and [Taesung Park](https://github.com/taesung89).

-This PyTorch implementation produces results comparable to or better than our original Torch software.
-If you would like to reproduce the exact same results as in the papers, check out the original [CycleGAN Torch](https://github.com/junyanz/CycleGAN) and [pix2pix Torch](https://github.com/phillipi/pix2pix) code
+Check out the original [CycleGAN Torch](https://github.com/junyanz/CycleGAN) and [pix2pix Torch](https://github.com/phillipi/pix2pix) code if you would like to reproduce the exact same results as in the papers.

-**Note**: The current software works well with PyTorch 0.4.
-Check out the older [branch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/tree/pytorch0.3.1) that supports PyTorch 0.1-0.3.

 #### CycleGAN: [[Project]](https://junyanz.github.io/CycleGAN/) [[Paper]](https://arxiv.org/pdf/1703.10593.pdf) [[Torch]](https://github.com/junyanz/CycleGAN)
 <img src="https://junyanz.github.io/CycleGAN/images/teaser_high_res.jpg" width="900"/>